mod-audio/hvcc-plugins/README.md

 ### BUILDING

-For building you will need a POSIX-compliant compiler (GCC or Clang) plus GNU Make.
+For building you will need a POSIX-compliant compiler (GCC or Clang), plus [hvcc](https://wasted-audio.github.io/hvcc/) and GNU Make.
 Building is a simple as running `make` after cloning this repository, assuming you have the needed tools installed.

 Note that this repository uses git submodules, so cloning with `git clone --recursive` is required.